 Specialist International Groups

-The Groups are intended for those topics, which may be either technology areas or application areas, where international liaison is beneficial/necessary.
+The Specialist International Groups: SIG are intended for those topics, which may be either technology areas or application areas, where international liaison is beneficial/necessary.
 They should:

 - not be intended to compete with national groups run by national societies.